andrew/ultimate-awesome/README.md

 - [awesome-i2p](https://github.com/mikalv/awesome-i2p) - A curated list of awesome I2P implementations, libraries, resources, projects, and shiny things.
 I2P is an anonymous overlay network - a network within a network.
 It is intended to protect communication from dragnet surveillance and monitoring by third parties such as ISPs.
 - [Awesome-LLM-Healthcare](https://github.com/mingze-yuan/Awesome-LLM-Healthcare) - The paper list of the review on LLMs in medicine - "Large Language Models Illuminate a Progressive Pathway to Artificial Healthcare Assistant: A Review".
 - [Awesome-Radar-Camera-Fusion](https://github.com/Radar-Camera-Fusion/Awesome-Radar-Camera-Fusion) - Radar Camera Fusion in Autonomous Driving.
+- [awesome-kde](https://github.com/shvedes/awesome-kde) - A Complete List of Tools and Apps That Make the KDE Plasma Experience Even Better.
 - [awesome-speech-language-model](https://github.com/ddlbojack/awesome-speech-language-model) - Paper, Code and Resources for Speech Language Model and End2End Speech Dialogue System.
 - [awesome-web-styling](https://github.com/Dev-Jeromebaek/awesome-web-styling) - Awesome Web Styling with CSS Animation Effects ⭐️.
 - [awesome-qsharp](https://github.com/ebraminio/awesome-qsharp) - A curated list of Q# code and resources.